test-fleet/helm-charts/README.md

 # TestFleet Helm Charts

+TestFleet is a distributed API testing and monitoring tool.
+You define **Scenes**: cron-scheduled sequences of HTTP requests (**Frames**) with assertions on the response and extractors that pull values into `${variables}` used by later frames in the same run.
+Each scene runs on schedule (or on demand) across every registered **runner**, and results are aggregated fleet-wide against a configurable pass threshold, so you can tell not just "did this API respond correctly" but "did it respond correctly from every region/network you're testing from."
+Auth is OAuth-only (Google/GitHub/Microsoft/Okta); there's a web UI for building scenes and reviewing runs, all served by the control server itself.

+This repo holds the two Helm charts that deploy it:

 - **`charts/control-server`**: API/scheduler/UI backend.
 Always 1 replica.
 - **`charts/test-runner`**: one execution worker per Helm release, tied to one registered runner identity.